 - Theory and Phenomenology of Gravity.

 (For further information on research topics within the scientific goals of the Institute, see the IFPU Research Areas webpage.)

 Programs will be selected by IFPU Governing Council on the bases of their scientific rigour, innovativeness and timeliness.

 Each program has a typical duration of one or two weeks.
 The preferred format is that of a small scale meeting, gathering together a community of expert of the field and maximizing interactions, possibly with few seminars and multiple brainstorming and discussion sessions, also allowing time for working group activities.

 The Institute provides logistic support, including an office desk space for about fifteen participants present at any given time, seminar and common rooms and access to the other Institute facilities, and financial support via a contribution to local expenses (accommodation at the nearby guesthouses of the Abdus Salam International Center for Theoretical Physics, and a per diem covering meals).

-In connection to the present difficulties with the Covid-19 pandemic and in view of the fact that travel restrictions might persist, a remodulation of the program in terms of a hybrid activity (partial attendance in presence and partial remotely) would be acceptable even on a close to the beginning of the event.
+In connection to the possible difficulties with the Covid-19 pandemic and in view of the fact that travel restrictions might reappear, a remodulation of the program in terms of a hybrid activity (partial attendance in presence and partial remotely) would be acceptable even on a close to the beginning of the event.
 Facilities for hybrid sessions are available at the Institute.

-Proposals should be sent by e-mail to the IFPU director Piero Ullio and specify:
+Proposals should be sent by e-mail to the IFPU director and specify:

 - Title of the proposal;